yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 2.4.0 =
+* This is a major refactor in order to support multiple sources properly.
+The Lookup and the Options were seperated into 2 screens (accessible in the menu under Tools and Options, respectively.)
+*
+* NEW: Add a Cache for Web-API-Requests
+* NEW: Experimental support for the Maxmind Precision API.
 * FIX: Check for IPv6 support for PHP.
-* NEW: Add a Cache for Web-API-Requests

 = 2.3.1 =
 * NEW: API function geoip_detect2_get_current_source_description() (as there are different sources to choose from now)